Courses: Satisfactory / Unsatisfactory Grading Option

 S/U REQUEST FORM: Voluntary S/U Grading Basis

-• You must be in a normal course load (at least 4.0 credits) to request to change a class to S/U.
+• You must be in a normal course load (at least 4 x 1.0 credit classes) to request to change a class to S/U.

-• NOTE: Even if you are in more than 4.0 credits in a semester, you may only request a Voluntary S/U for 1.0 credit.
+• NOTE: Even if you are enrolled in an overload in a semester, you may only request a Voluntary S/U for a single 1.0 credit course.

 • To verify that the course allows S/U as a grading option: